boborodono/San_Antonio_Machine_Learning_SAML/README.md

 ## Null Data
 As discussed above, the BMI feature data consists 201 null values.
 Since about 20% of our positive stroke cases is contained in these 201 samples, we've decided to populate these null values rather than drop the rows entirely.
 Two methods of populating BMI null values have been attempted:
-- sklearn's SimpleImputer replaces null BMI values with median BMI values and...
+- sklearn's *SimpleImputer* replaces null BMI values with median BMI values and...
-- sklearn's KNNImputer predicts and populates null BMI values.
+- sklearn's *KNNImputer* predicts and populates null BMI values.

 <hr>

 ## Feature Scaling
 sklearn's StandardScaler is used to scale feature data.
-Prior to scaling, most numerical data features contain only two unique values 0 and 1 as converted by sklearn's OneHotEncoder.
+Prior to scaling, most numerical data features contain only two unique values 0 and 1 as converted by sklearn's *OneHotEncoder*.
 Scaling is used to mitigate any ML model issues due to poor gradient descent.

 <hr>

 ## Resampling
 As discussed above, our dataset contains mostly negative stroke cases.
 Possibly due to using overwhelmingly negative stroke case data, ML model prediction prior to resampling showed positive stroke case recall as poor as 0%.
-A SMOTE oversampling method has been utilized in ML models resulting in positive stroke case recall as high as 48%.
+A *SMOTE* oversampling method has been utilized in ML models resulting in positive stroke case recall as high as 48%.

 <hr>

 ## Training and Testing

-Training & testing data is split using sklearn's **train_test_split**.
+Training & testing data is split using sklearn's *train_test_split*.
 - Our ML dataset contains 5109 samples with 80% allocated to training and 20% to testing
   - 4087 training samples and 1022 testing samples
   - There are 17 features in our "X" set against 1 target in our "y" set